pantrypoints/sp/content/en/research/marx/hegel/intro2.md

 ---
-# heading: "Chapter 1"
+heading: "Introduction 2"
-title: "France Versus Germany"
+title: "The Problems of France and England Versus the Problems of Germany"
-weight: 61
+weight: 10
-image: /covers/hegel2.jpg
+c: firebrick
-description: "The spectre of communism is haunting Europe"
+description: "Once modern politico-social reality is subjected to criticism which rises to truly human problems, then it finds itself outside the German status quo."
 writer:
   name: Karl Marx
   url: https://en.wikipedia.org/wiki/Karl_Marx